• Skip to primary navigation

 cast iron skillets on a stove grate with a wooden bowl of salt and a green handle of one pan sticking out

-Season as described above with vegetable oil or shortening but skip the stove.
+• Season as in the recipe card with vegetable oil or shortening but skip the stove.

 cast iron skillet with a little salt on a blue and white cloth and little brass spoon